JetBrains/intellij-sdk-docs/topics/user_interface_components/dialog_wrapper.md

 ### Input Validation

+Please see also [Validation errors](https://jetbrains.design/intellij/principles/validation_errors/) topic in the IntelliJ Platform UI Guidelines.

 To validate the data entered into the dialog, override the `doValidate()` method.
 The method will be called automatically by timer.
 If the currently entered data is valid, return `null`.